How to Convert Your Barn for Tourism

 If done in a sustainable way, in accordance with all the required planning and building regulations, the reuse and adaption of existing and derelict farm buildings can be a great boost to the local area.

-Due to Tourism NI’s aims for 2020 there are potential options for receiving grants and funding but this will only ever be achievable if every aspect of the project is planned and accounted for.
+Due to Tourism NI’s aims for 2020, there are potential options for receiving grants and funding but this will only ever be achieved if every aspect of the project is planned and accounted for.
 When considering a potential project it is recommended that you draft in experts, including builders or architects like ourselves, to fully analyse the extent of the work needed.